web3sdkio-template/community-rewards/README.md

 We have a component that handles the sign in logic for both MetaMask and Discord in [/components/SignIn.js](/components/SignIn.js).

-For the MetaMask connection, we are using the [useMetamask](https://docs.web3sdk.io/react/react.usemetamask) hook from the web3sdkio React SDK.
+For the MetaMask connection, we are using the [useMetamask](https://docs.thirdweb.com/react/react.usemetamask) hook from the thirdweb React SDK.

 ```jsx
 const connectWithMetamask = useMetamask();
 ```

-This works because we have the `Web3sdkioProvider` setup in our [_app.js](/pages/_app.js) file, which allows us to use all of the web3sdkio React SDK's helpful hooks.
+This works because we have the `ThirdwebProvider` setup in our [_app.js](/pages/_app.js) file, which allows us to use all of the thirdweb React SDK's helpful hooks.

 ```jsx
 // This is the chainId your dApp will work on.